CORNERSTONE INSPIRATION FOR PROFESSIONAL FREEDOM LIFESTYLE RESOURCES TIPS, TRICKS AND LEARNINGS ANNOUNCEMENTS

 How?

-Being laid off due to Covid budget constraints in May of 2020 really was a blessing.
+The detail is in my cornerstone post.
+In short: being laid off due to Covid budget constraints in May of 2020 really was a blessing.

-In all honestly, I know people are sometimes surprised when I make that statement.
+I know people are sometimes surprised when I make that statement.
 But it’s true.

 Without that layoff, I wouldn’t have had the jumpstart into truly owning my time, using my skills in a way I’m passionate about, and living life on my terms.